Auburn Mall (Alabama)

 Auburn Mall is a regional shopping mall located in Auburn, Alabama, United States, and combines traditional mall shopping with village streetscape shopping.
 The mall has a gross leasable area of 527000 sqft.
-The two main department stores, Belk and Dillard's, are supplemented by more than 50 specialty stores.
+The three main department stores, Belk, Dillard's, and B. Turner’s Clothing Company, are supplemented by more than 50 specialty stores.
 These stores include Ann Taylor Loft, JoS.
 A. Bank, Talbots, Chico's, and Hibbett Sports.